San Francisco Giants: New York Yankees

 In his July 4, 1939, farewell speech ending with the renowned "Today, I consider myself the luckiest man on the face of the earth", Yankee slugger Lou Gehrig, who played in 2,130 consecutive games, declared that the Giants were a team he "would give his right arm to beat, and vice versa".

 Baseball Hall of Famers

-As of 2024, the Major League Baseball Hall of Fame has inducted 66 representatives of the Giants (55 players and 11 managers) into the Hall of Fame, more than any other team in the history of baseball.
+As of 2025, the National Baseball Hall of Fame and Museum has inducted 67 representatives of the Giants (56 players and 11 managers) into the Hall of Fame, more than any other team in the history of baseball.